Jo37973/Password-Generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page.

+## Credits

 Homework Source: © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.